 Rebecca Salem (A/Learning Specialist)

 Jayden Spudvilas-Powell (Leading Teacher)

 Levelled Literacy Intervention Teacher

-Our main buildings contain 24 classrooms, a Science room and well equipped Library, as well as other flexible learning spaces.
+Our main buildings contain 24 classrooms, a Science room and well-equipped Library, as well as other flexible learning spaces.
 A multi-purpose room provides cover for PE sessions in hot or inclement weather as well as a meeting place for larger groups of students.
-The gardens and grounds provide shade areas for active and passive play and sport facilities.
+The gardens and grounds provide shade areas for active and passive play and sports facilities.